Quantitatively predicting angle-resolved polarized Raman intensity of anisotropic layered materials: Results and Discussion

-With the above insights into the modulations from birefringence, linear dichroism, anisotropic interference effects, and anisotropic e-pht (e-phn) coupling\cite{Ling-Nanolett-2016,mao-jacs-2019} in Raman scattering process of BP flakes, we aim to integrate all these effects to derive the formalism of effective elements in \textbf{R} to directly predict their ARPR response.
-By comparing the Eq.\ref{IAg} with the Eq.\ref{Ieff}, we can get the formalism for \textbf{R} as follows(Section 5 of SM),
+Building on the insights into the modulations of Raman scattering process in BP flakes by birefringence, linear dichroism, multilayer interference and anisotropic e-pht (e-phn) coupling,\cite{Ling-Nanolett-2016,mao-jacs-2019} we aim to integrate all these effects to derive the formalism of the tensor elements of $\textit{\textbf{R}}^{\rm eff}$ to directly predict their ARPR intensity profile.
+By comparing Equation (\ref{IAg}) with Equation (\ref{Ieff}), the tensor elements in $\textit{\textbf{R}}^{\rm eff}$ can be derived as follows (see details in Section 4, Supporting Information),